What is Lansweeper's Event Log Viewer Feature?

 Retrieved event log information can be viewed on the asset’s page or by using the built-in reports.
 However, to utilize the full potential of event logs, you can create your own custom reports.
 Create a list of all success audits, failure audits, Windows lockouts, or get an overview of workstations that recently crashed.
 With Lansweeper, you can scan for a specific event log in the scanner settings or you can filter by event type.
 As long as the information is available in the Windows event log, you can report on it.

 Get Notified When Critical Events Are Logged

 Create event log alerts to notify you as soon as a critical event is scanned.
-By combining Windows event log scanning targets and alerts, you will be notified within minutes when vital assets are having difficulties.
+By combining Windows event log scanning targets and email alerts, you will be notified within minutes when vital assets are having difficulties.
 And of course, email notifications also work for non-critical event logs.
 Simply modify the criteria for your alerts in the Reports & Alerts section of your Lansweeper web console.
 There you can find the option to add event filters and define your email groups.

 Lansweeper's event viewer feature can help you to stay compliant.
 The data Lansweeper collects is reliable and continuously up to date.
 It can also be instantly retrieved in a ready-made report, which means you are always prepared to inform auditors.
 Analyzing event log data can help to avoid network vulnerabilities and security issues.
 And more than often these issues need to be resolved quickly in order to protect the network from potential attacks.
 This is where Lansweeper comes in.
 Our software makes analyzing event logs faster and easier by offering IT pros full visibility across their network.